 Is it really that easy?
 Well … maybe.
 First, you have to define what “success” means for you and for your child.
 If you define success as your child becoming the first in your family to attend college, then putting in place all the necessary elements to get your child there is, indeed, a monumental family effort!

-It’s never too early and it’s never too late to gather the reins on your family’s future.
+It’s never too early and it’s never too late to impact your family’s future